-The $f$-divergences are defined as the weighted average by a well chosen function $f$ of the odds-ratio between the two distributions.
-They are widely used in statistical inference but they are by design ill-defined when the supports of both distributions are not overlapping which appears to be a crucial limitation in many applications.
-IPMs are based on a variational definition of the metric, \textit{i.e.} the maximum difference in expectation for both distributions calculated over a class of bounded and measurable functions and give rise to various metrics (Maximum Mean Discrepancy (MMD), Dudley's metric, $1$-Wassertein Distance) depending on the choice of this class.
-However, except the case of MMD which appears to enjoy a closed-form solutions, the variational definition raises issues in computation.
-From the side of Optimal transport (OT) \citep{Villani,Santambrogio}, the $p$-Wasserstein distance \citep{Peyre} is based on a ground metric able to take into account the geometry of the space on which the distributions are defined.
-Its ability to deal with non-overlapping support as well as its appealing theoretical properties make OT a powerful tool, particularly when applied to generative models \cite{arjovsky2017} or domain adaptation \cite{courty14}.
-However, the Wasserstein distance suffers from two major difficulties: (i) the curse of dimensionality with convergence rates of order $O(n^{-1/d})$ where $n$ is the sample size \citep{dudley1969} and (ii) its computational cost as it requires $O(n^3)$ operations.
-To overcome this computational challenge, many techniques relying upon entropic regularization \cite{cuturi13,genevay2016}, or one-dimensional projections like the Sliced-Wassertein distance \cite{bonneelslice,kimia}, have been introduced.
+One can find in the literature a vast collection of discrepancies between probability distributions that rely on different principles.
+The $f$-divergences \citep{csiszar} are defined as the weighted average by a well-chosen function $f$ of the odds ratio between the two distributions.
+They are widely used in statistical inference but they are by design ill-defined when the supports of both distributions do not overlap, which appears to be a significant limitation in many applications.
+IPMs \citep{sriperumbudurIPM} are based on a variational definition of the metric, i.e. the maximum difference in expectation for both distributions calculated over a class of measurable functions and give rise to various metrics (Maximum Mean Discrepancy (MMD), Dudley's metric, $L_1$-Wassertein Distance) depending on the choice of this class.
+However, except in the case of MMD, which appears to enjoy a closed-form solution, the variational definition raises issues in computation.
+From the side of Optimal transport (OT) (see \citealp{Villani,Peyre}), the $L_p$-Wasserstein distance is based on a ground metric able to take into account the geometry of the space on which the distributions are defined.
+Its ability to handle non-overlapping support and appealing theoretical properties make OT a powerful tool, mainly when applied to generative models \citep{arjovsky2017} or automatic text evaluation \citep{zhao2019moverscore,clark2019sentence,colombo2021automatic}.